aliabdelazim7/Color-Flipper/README.md

-# Color-Flipper
+# Color Flipper
-Click a button to change the background color randomly.
+A fun project where you can change the background color by clicking a button.

+Features:
+- Random color generator
+- Displays the selected color code

+This project helped me practice working with arrays, random numbers, and DOM updates.